 Atherosclerosis and cholesterol

 Since cholesterol is the most quantitative in atheroma, it has long been suspected of causing atherosclerosis.
 However, it turns out that atherosclerosis has (as I wrote above) oxidative and immune connections.
 It is a hypothesis that cholesterol accumulates in atheromas simply because it is most resistant to degradation.
 Cholesterol malignancy and statin efficacy demonstrated in herbivorous rabbits ( Shen2013eae and many other similar studies) are not automatically related to humans.
-It seems that cholesterol in our diet is far from worrying, so butter and eggs are once again healthy foods ( Fernandez2012rdc , Trapani2012rdc ).
+It seems that cholesterol in diet is far from worrying so much, so butter and eggs are once again healthy foods ( Fernandez2012rdc , Trapani2012rdc ).
 Statins are important only for some risk groups ( Koh2009ctp ).

 Atherosclerosis, stress and smoking

 Atherosclerosis, eating and exercise

 Atherosclerosis, therefore, begins with dirt wall oxidation by oxidized fat LDL droplets, which mainly come from food.
 Empirically, it is known that the greatest formation of atheromas is in places where the maximum oxygen content is present, whereas in the veins where oxygen is already consumed, the atheromas do not form at all.
 Another factor is speed and turbulence of the blood stream.
 Vessels with the highest oxygen content and high flow rates, such as coronary heart arteries, are the first to suffer from atheroma formation.

 So I should advise that we do not run a marathon with a thin intestine full of fat mutton?
 Especially when I sometimes run and swim with my stomach?
 Probably yes.
 So do not run with a full stomach.
 But I have to admit that I personally have the impression that my small intestine does not need this advice.
 I have the impression that my stomach filled with jogging precisely regulates what and how quickly it goes to the small intestine that regulates what, and how quickly, flows into the vein.
 Or is it advisable to advise on overall saving, less physical activity at all, as some physicians call it today?
 Or eat less, how has it been recommended for many years to prolong life?

 Atherosclerosis can be prevented and treated by adaptogens